DominikSchlecht/bibToPDF/README.md

 # bibToPDF
-Converts all urls from a bibtex-file to PDFs
+Converts all urls from a bibtex-file named ref_liste.bib to PDFs.